 Car vandalism is neither a trick nor a treat, but the Insurance Institute for Highway Safety says that it's just as much an after effect of Halloween as candy-induced stomach aches and throwing away rotting jack-o'-lanterns.
 According to IIHS data, cars are, on average, twice as likely to be vandalized on October 31 – sometimes even with slashed tires and

 There are parents who take there kids trick-or-treating, and then there are Cooper's parents, who built him the Ecto-1 from Ghostbusters with a push cart and put together a costume for him to match it.
-It only makes sense because last year the toddler rolled around the neighborhood demanding treats behind the wheel of a "custom built" DeLorean Time Machine from Back to the Future.
+It only makes sense because last year the toddler rolled around the neighborhood demanding treats behind the wheel of a "custom built" DeLorean Time Machine from Back to the F

 There are few things that can't be accomplished with a little PVC pipe, some chicken wire, cardboard boxes and spray paint.
 Just ask the innovative chaps in the videos after the jump.
 As part of a Halloween celebration last year, the quartet of youths took it up on themselves to recreate a scale version of the tornado-chasing Dominator from TVN.
 The finished product looks pretty good given

 What do the 1980 Chevy Monza and the 1973 VW Microbus have in common?
 They are among Car Talk hosts Tom and Ray Magliozzi's Top 10 Scariest Cars list.
 Of the Monza they say, " Whenever one of these beauties reared its ugly grille in front of the garage, every mechanic with more than six weeks' experience would go running for the men's room and lock the door."
 Another car on the list, the 1987 Ford Festiva, gets this derision from the brothers: "We once got in

 There are those of us who love cars, then there are those who spend hours delicately carving the likeness of an AC Cobra into an orange gourd.
 This jack-o-lantern was found on Flickr member Norbini's page, though it's not clear if he is the artist or just an admirer.